matkoniecz/UnNetHackPlus/Dumping-grounds.md

 T-Shirt	Lichen Park
 T-Shirt	Mind Flayers suck!
 T-Shirt	No, I will not fix your computer.
-T-Shirt	No, this is not a blessed +7 silver dragon scale mail.
-You must be crazy.
-T-Shirt	Occupy Fort Ludios
 T-Shirt	Only you can prevent forest fires.
-T-Shirt	Outlook not so good.
 T-Shirt	Overcharge me!
 T-Shirt	Romanes Eunt Domus
 T-Shirt	Romani Ite Domum